教育学部の5つの特徴

 Thorough Education in Small Classes

-The Kyushu University School of Education accepts only about 50 students every academic year.
+Kyushu University’s School of Education accepts only about 50 students every academic year.
 As the class sizes are small, students can attend lectures while maintaining a closeness with faculty members.
 Even in case of laboratory assignments, each laboratory offers instruction in small groups with a maximum of three or four students, and students can receive one-to-one research guidance.
 In the first semester of the third year, students select a faculty advisor and are assigned to that faculty member’s laboratory.
 Under the guidance of the faculty advisor, students will learn the basics of their field of specialization and explore their own research topics.
 They will then conduct a series of surveys and experiments, and finally write their graduation thesis.

 Internationalization of Curriculum

-The Kyushu University School of Education has excellent achievements in terms of international research on the state of education.
-It has worked to develop global human resources based on the traditions of the Institute for Comparative Education and Culture (1955–1996), which is affiliated with the Kyushu University School of Education and was established with a donation from the Rockefeller Foundation.
-The International Course at the Kyushu University School of Education started in 2019 and includes lecture and seminar subjects offered in the English language, thereby allowing students to write their graduation thesis in English.
+Kyushu University’s School of Education has excellent achievements in terms of international research on the state of education.
+It has worked to develop global human resources based on the traditions of the Institute for Comparative Education and Culture (1955–1996), which is affiliated with the Kyushu University’s School of Education and was established with a donation from the Rockefeller Foundation.
+The International Course at the Kyushu University’s School of Education started in 2019 and includes lecture and seminar subjects offered in the English language, thereby allowing students to write their graduation thesis in English.
 The Course also offers overseas fieldwork placements in China, Taiwan, Thailand, and Vietnam (for 8 days and 7 nights), as well as overseas internships in Mongolia.
 This effectively provides students with the opportunity to visit other educational institutions, from which they can gain valuable experience.

 Class Subjects based on Theory-Practice Interaction

-Since 2001, the Kyushu University School of Education has offered a group of subjects (Pedagogical Fieldwork I, Pedagogical Fieldwork Seminar, Pedagogy Internship Seminar) known as the “Subject Research Series.”
-Students are given various opportunities to visit educational sites where they can apply the theories of education and educational psychology to actual educational settings.
+Since 2001, the Kyushu University’s School of Education has offered a group of subjects (Pedagogical Fieldwork I, Pedagogical Fieldwork Seminar, Pedagogy Internship Seminar) known as the “Subject Research Series.”
+Students are given various opportunities to visit educational sites where they can apply the theories of pedagogy and educational psychology to actual educational settings.
 In Educational Practice Seminars I & II, based on a cooperation agreement with the Fukuoka Prefecture Education Center, related lecturers are invited from the center to conduct omnibus lectures and discussions on subjects and issues that are currently important in the field of education.

 Acquisition of Specialized Knowledge and Skills to Conduct Research